Julieisbaka/Julieisbaka.github.io/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: Other issues
-about: Describe the issue here.
+about: Describe your issue here.
 title: ''
 labels: ''
 assignees: ''
 ---